A new marketing approach for HP's first direct-to-consumer service

 With Instant Ink, a new printing service that sends ink directly to your door before you run out, HP was poised to reinvigorate printing.
 But awareness was low and growth was slower than anticipated.

-The strategy: Garnering momentum required a new approach, one which with HP wasn't as familiar.
+The strategy: Garnering momentum required a new approach.
 Instant Ink was a direct to consumer service versus a typical retailer driven product from HP.
 To make Instant Ink irreplaceable in consumers lives, HP needed to build a relationship directly with them.

 1. Re-invented HP's approach to digital